Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Conclusions

 Overall, we stress that, while for solid-state systems our discoveries of long-lived graviton mode would complement and enrich more standard experiments for transition metal dichalcogenides and rhombohedral multilayer graphene \cite{Cai2023_signature_fqah_mote2,Park2023_observation_fqah_mote2,Zeng2023_thermo_evidence_fqah_mote2,Xu2023_Observation_FQAH_tMote2,Lu2024_FQAH_multilayer_graphene}, for cold-atom systems \cite{leonard2023realization}, where transport properties are harder to measure, detecting signatures of a chiral graviton-mode would be a key spectroscopic tool.
 Such probes are not only alternative routes to demonstrate genuine properties of FQH and FCI systems, but, importantly, work extremely well already at mesoscopic volumes (less than ten fermions), some of which could even be accessible to remarkable single tweezer experiments~\cite{lunt_prl2024_fqhfermions}.

-On the theoretical side, while the adiabatic connection with continuum physics indicates that a metric excitation, i.e. a graviton-mode, exists in FCIs; it would also be interesting to directly build an effective theory for an emergent metric in the FCI point \footnote{We thank Bo Yang for pointing out this perspective to us.}.
+On the theoretical side, the adiabatic connection with continuum physics indicates the existence of an associated metric in FCIs, which we have shown to linked to the shape of short-range correlations; it would also be interesting to directly build an effective theory for an emergent metric in the FCI point\footnote{We thank Bo Yang for pointing out this perspective to us.}.
 Then, similarly to what was done in the continuum, the study of graviton-modes in non-abelian phases~\cite{liou2019chiral,Haldane2021Graviton} or more complex abelian phases \cite{nguyen2022multiple,BalramPapic_PRX2022} realized on the lattice is also a natural extension, relevant for both bosonic cold-atom systems \cite{palm2021pfaffian,BoeslKnap_prb2022_characterizing_nonabelian} and fermionic quantum materials \cite{Chen_natcom2025_nonabelian,Aidan_PRL2024_nonabelian,Cheong-Eung_prb2024_nonabelian}.
 Going back to the continuum scenarios, it would also be interesting to apply the graviton lifetime analysis introduced here to different FQH states \cite{liou2019chiral,nguyen2022multiple,BalramPapic_PRX2022,herviou2024numerical} and provide a numerically controlled estimate for it.
 This could be used for example to understand to what extent the observed linewidth of the graviton resonance in Ref.~\cite{liang2024evidence} is a disorder-induced effect.
 On the other side, the exploration of the lattice version of FQH-FQHN(fractional quantum hall nematic) transition driven by the closing of the graviton gap is also interesting~\cite{pu2024microscopic}.

 Taken together, our work establishes chiral gravitons as a unifying and experimentally relevant feature of fractionalized quantum phases in lattice settings, and provides a concrete framework for their detection, characterization, and future exploration.